Metadata sections, COMDAT and SHF_LINK_ORDER

 No other identifiers are reserved.
 If the program declares or defines an identifier in a context in which it is reserved (other than as allowed by 7.1.4), or defines a reserved identifier as a macro name, the behavior is undefined.

-Garbage collection on metadata sections
+Garbage collection for metadata sections

 1